Analysis of Neutron Star $f-$mode Oscillations in General Relativity with Spectral Representation of Nuclear Equations

-To be more specific, we produced 1000 random samples of $R_{1.34}$ and $R_{2.07}$ within the $1\sigma$ range of the NICER's observed values over marginalized on NS masses and implemented a correlation of approximately 0.9 between the two radii.
+To be more specific, we produce 2000 random samples of $R_{1.34}$ and $R_{2.07}$ within the $1\sigma$ range of the NICER's observed values marginalized over NS masses and implemented a correlation of approximately 0.9 between the two radii.
 The plot shows a noticeable difference in the slope of the data points corresponding to nucleonic EOS and those derived from NICER observations.

-The plot shows a noticeable difference in the slope of the data points between the entire nucleonic EOS and those derived from the NICER observations.
-In the left panel, represented with a red dashed outline, the most probable region (approximately within 1 standard deviation or ($\sim 1 \sigma$)) is represented from the joint posterior distribution calculated in the study by Lin et al. (2023).
-The data set being discussed fully overlaps with this most probable region.
-Despite their conclusion that 48\% identification probability (with a 5\% false alarm rate) that the NICER observations indicate the necessity for a sharp and strong phase transition, the current data set in our calculation shows that even a purely nucleonic composition fits well within this region.
-The implications of the strong correlation between the radii and the NICER data suggest that the purely nucleonic composition may not be sufficient to describe the interiors of the NS.

-In the right panel, the focus shifts to the frequency domain, analyzing the $f-$mode frequency determined using a linearized full General Relativity (GR) approach.
-In this analysis, the domain representing the entire nucleonic $f$-mode frequency is shown to be distinctly different from the constraints inferred by NICER, considering the aforementioned correlation.
-However, when the most probable region from the left panel is converted into the frequency domain through universal relation among the $f-$mode frequency and radius we obtained, it does not exclude the possibility of a nucleonic composition.